umass-compsci-220/umass-compsci-220.github.io/materials/discussions/Week 9 - Observables and SOLID.md

 sidebar_position: 9
 ---

-# Discussion 8: Observables and SOLID
+# Discussion 9: Observables and SOLID

 Welcome to the eighth discussion!
-This week you'll learn more about working with OOP and streams.
+This week you'll learn more about working with the Observer pattern and SOLID principles.

 ## Materials